SIP Voice Backend¶

 Connecting sessions to rooms¶

-Unlike other backends where you call backend.connect() to create a session, SIP sessions are created automatically during INVITE handling.
-Use connect() to look up a pre-created session by its ID:
+Unlike other backends where you call kit.join() (pull model) to create a session, SIP sessions are created automatically during INVITE handling.
+Use kit.join() with the push model to bind the pre-created session:

 Disconnecting¶